bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/case-insensitive-searches.rst

 * ai = accent insensitive
 * as = accent sensitive

-As well as the character set the collation can be defined mostly on several
-levels: server, database, table or column.
-Everything about this subject is very dependent on the actual database management system.
+Character set as well as collation can be defined on several levels in the database system: server, database, table, or column.
+Everything about this subject is specific to the database management system used; please refer to its documentation for details.